franklenin/EDF_to_ASC/README.md

 ```

-After followinr these steps yu will have two more files:
+After following these steps, yu will have two more files:

 1) An DAT file
 2) An MSG file